fizruk/free-foil/README.md

 This project provides an implementation of the efficient scope-safe representation for syntax with binders (think λ-abstraction, let-binding, for-loop, etc.).
 The underlying representation is based on the IFL 2022 paper by Maclaurin, Radul, and Paszke [«The Foil: Capture-Avoiding Substitution With No Sharp Edges»](https://doi.org/10.1145/3587216.3587224)[^1].
 This project extends the foil with patterns, as well as two techniques for free generation of the foil.
 The details are presented in the paper [«Free Foil: Generating Efficient and Scope-Safe Abstract Syntax»](https://arxiv.org/abs/2405.16384)[^2].
-Also see the [slides from the ICCQ 2024 presentation](https://fizruk.github.io/files/iccq-2024-free-foil-slides.pdf).
+Also see the [slides from the ICCQ 2024 presentation](https://fizruk.github.io/files/iccq-2024-free-foil-slides.pdf) (also [video](https://youtu.be/06gudJKXpkk?si=FbR03r-bngdZUdlf)).

 In brief, following the paper: